 "If my gate changes for my flight leaving in 40 minutes, I want to know now -- there is value in knowing now or immediately," Ask wrote in a blog.
-"Mobile is just starting to get interesting [and one day] will be the most important digital medium -- it's just a matter of when."
+"Mobile is just starting to get interesting [and one day] will be the most important medium -- it's just a matter of when."

 Software developers likewise see the incremental improvements that Google is making to the mobile experience as very important to their app customers.
 Retrieving local points of interest via Google Maps is one area in which developer innovation is currently taking place, according to a new survey released by Vision Mobile this week.

-"Map APIs are the most common cloud APIs currently used by developers, as testified by over 40 percent of our respondents, followed by social networking and search APIs," the report's authors wrote.
+"Map APIs are the most common APIs currently used by developers, as testified by over 40 percent of our respondents, followed by social networking and search APIs," the report's authors wrote.
 "The most active users -- iOS developers -- use map and social-networking APIs in their majority: 55 percent of respondents."